Record number of entries and an incredible list of Finalists for the International Loyalty Awards 2022 - Loyalty Magazine

 - Sporters – Sporters Italia with Advice Group

-- Space Stories- Conad with Eulogy/TCC
+- Space Stories- Conad with Eulogy/tcc

 - Avios Thank You Appeal – British Airways Executive Club with IAG Loyalty